The Public-Private Partnership Law Review: United Kingdom

 i Types of public–private partnership

-The predominant form of PPP in the UK has been the PFI/PF2 project, with more than 700 in operation with a total capital value of £57 billion.12 As discussed above, the PFI/PF2 model will not be used for new infrastructure developments.
-However, there are other private finance models that have been used in the UK to deliver infrastructure.
+The predominant form of PPP in the UK has been the PFI/PF2 project, with more than 700 in operation with a total capital value of £57 billion.8 As discussed above, the PFI/PF2 model will not be used for new infrastructure developments.
+However, there are other private finance models that are used in the UK to deliver infrastructure.

 PFI/PF2 and similar models